MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/server-to-server-storage-replication.md

 ## Step 4: Manage replication

 Now you will manage and operate your server-to-server replicated infrastructure.
-You can perform all of the steps below on the nodes directly or from a remote management computer that contains the Windows Server 2016 RSAT management tools.
+You can perform all of the steps below on the nodes directly or from a remote management computer that contains the Windows Server Remote Server Administration Tools.

 1. Use `Get-SRPartnership` and `Get-SRGroup` to determine the current source and destination of replication and their status.